kiboschool/course-frontend-web-dev/src/lessons/introduction-to-react/intro-to-react/what-is-jsx.md

 What this does is it defines a new function `App`, which becomes our component.
 This function returns what we want to display in the browser - in this case, an `h1` tag with the text `Hello, world!`.

 This is JSX!
-It looks like HTML, but it's actually JavaScript.
+It looks like HTML, but it's JavaScript.

 ### 3. Checking the Result

 If you now run your React app by typing `npm dev` in the terminal, you should see the text `Hello, world!` on your screen.

 Congratulations, you've just written your first React component using JSX!